How to Become a Psychiatric-Mental Health Nurse Practitioner: 6 Steps For Future Healers

 - Psychiatric Mental Health Treatment Modalities

 “The clinical practicum is students’ opportunity to see ‘where the rubber meets the road’ in psychiatric nursing,” says Dr. Hamilton.
-“Practicum experiences underscore for students where the evidence-base they learn actually works—and where there are vulnerabilities or failings in the science or the system in which we practice.
+“Practicum experiences underscore for students where the evidence-base they learn actually works—and where there are vulnerabilities or failings in the science or the system.
 The experience is humbling, empowering and eye-opening.”

-With coursework completed, the next essential step will be to obtain the Psychiatric Mental Health Nurse Practitioner-Board Certified (PMHNP-BC) credential through the American Nurses Credentialing Center.
+With coursework completed, the next essential step will be to obtain the Psychiatric Mental Health Nurse Practitioner-Board Certified (PMHNP-BC) credential through the ANCC.
 This requires passing a 175 question exam covering the following topic areas:

 - Scientific foundation